-Two types of negative lists are generally prepared: lists "without standstill obligations" allow parties to "maintain" or "adopt" measures not conforming to NT, MFN and prohibition of PR obligations; and lists with "standstill/ratchet obligations."
-Under lists with standstill/ratchet obligations: (1) measures inconsistent with the agreement cannot be newly introduced; (2) measures that do not conform to NT, MFN and PR obligations that existed at the time the agreement became effective may be "maintained," but cannot be revised in a way that makes them more inconsistent with the agreement; and (3) once measures are revised to make them more consistent with the agreement, they cannot be made more inconsistent again (this is called as a "ratchet" obligation to indicate changes can only be made in one direction).
+Two types of negative lists are generally prepared: lists "without standstill obligations" allow parties to "maintain" or "adopt" measures not conforming to NT, MFN and prohibition of PR obligations; and lists with "standstill/ratchet obligations".
+Under lists with standstill/ratchet obligations: (1) measures that do not conform to the agreement cannot be newly introduced; (2) measures that do not conform to NT, MFN and PR obligations that existed at the time the agreement became effective may be "maintained," but cannot be revised in a way that makes them more non-conforming to the agreement; and (3) once measures are revised to make them more consistent with the agreement, they cannot be made more inconsistent again (this is called as a "ratchet" obligation to indicate changes can only be made in one direction).